Church of Holy Trinity, Split: History

-Church of Holy Trinity was first mentioned in a list of countries which had Benedictine monasteries from 1060, which doesn't mean that the church wasn't built in the 9th century.
-Historians cite different dates of construction of this church; Iveković holds that it was built in the 6th century and Ljubo Karaman in the 11th century, but most historians believe that it was built in the 9th century.
+Although Iveković holds that the church was built in the 6th century and Ljubo Karaman in the 11th century, most historians believe that it was built in the 9th century.
+Church of Holy Trinity was first mentioned in a list of countries which had Benedictine monasteries from 1060.

 English architect Thomas Graham Jackson, while studying the old architecture of Dalmatia, was first warned of the exceptional heritage value of this edifice, although it was founded abandoned and partially demolished in 1887.
 In 1891, investigations by domestic and foreign experts were conducted on the site.
-In 1914 the company from Bihać rented the church.
-In 1924, walls on the northwestern apse were renovated, while the previously walled up windows were opened in the 1950s.
-During restoration works in 1948, the remains of an older edifice that extends to the east, and more fragments of the altar partition were found.
-Findings are today kept in Archaeological Museum in Split.
+In 1914 a company from Bihać rented the church.
+In 1924, walls on the northwestern apse were renovated.
+During restoration works in 1948, the remains of an older edifice that extends to the east and more fragments of the altar partition were found.
+Previously walled-up windows were opened in the 1950s.

+Today, findings are kept in the Archaeological Museum in Split.
 Arches and altar screen are a typical example of pre-Romanesque stone sculpture which is harmoniously decorated with the geometric Croatian interlace motifs and carved text.

-In 1965, the walls and vaults of the church were cracked, and both interior and exterior neglected, with thorns growing in the interior.
-Therefore, the head of a monastery of the Assumption of Mary from Poljud neighborhood in Split, fra Vjekoslav Bonifačić, asked the authorities to renovate the church, which they eventually did.
-On October 22, 1967, church become founding place of newly founded parish of the Holy Trinity.
-The nearby monastery of the Assumption of Mary is used as a parish church because of practical reasons.
+After years of neglect, by 1965, the walls and vaults of the church were cracked, and thorns were growing in the interior.
+As a result, the head of a monastery of the Assumption of Mary from Poljud neighborhood in Split, fra Vjekoslav Bonifačić, asked the authorities to renovate the church, which they eventually did.
+On October 22, 1967, the church become the founding place of the new parish of the Holy Trinity.
+The nearby monastery of the Assumption of Mary is used as a parish church for practical reasons.